Piyussshh/calculator_lab/README.md

 (Remember exercises 3 and 4?)
 For debugging purposes, make sure you can get it so something is logged to the console whenever a button is clicked.
 3. Great, now you know when clicks happen.
 What do you want to do when clicks happen?
-Do you want to the number display?
+Do you want the number display?
 Update the operator display?
 Clear a display?
 The answer to each of those is "sometimes", right?
 When, then?
 How do you decide what to do?